Chapter 48

 (Grunt from Avery; “Yay!” and clap-clap-clap from Fran.)

 Thursday the 23rd was the hammered-out compromise date for the Volesters to host the Loderhausers (minus their unavailable parents) for a dish-up of breaded pork chops and potatoes au gratin.
 This couldn’t be done on a Monday or Wednesday evening, when Felicia had her real estate classes; and was further boxed in by Fran’s working five nights a week at the Holdahl, plus much of the Volesters’s free time on the subsequent week being given over to someone-having-a-birthday-around-here.
-But Fran’d managed to trade off nights off with Kazoochie Zoe, since That Bitch Donna had finished her shampoo commercial and resumed playing Lacy Frill; so here they all were, digging in together on Thursday the 23rd.
+But Fran’d managed to trade nights off with Kazoochie Zoe, since That Bitch Donna had finished her shampoo commercial and resumed playing Lacy Frill; so here they were, digging in together on Thursday the 23rd.

 —while Vicki felt a cold hard j-o-l-t at the realization that her boyfriend, who’d entered her life only twelve days ago, would be gone from it by next September if not June.
 And after she’d succeeded in seating him at an actual dinner table for an authentic meal with her parents, as hadn’t come close to happening with Tony or Dave or Roger or Jonathan Dohr (if you could count him) or Ordinary Mark Welk (who didn’t count)—